johngarg/vsl-greek/assessment.md

 ---
-title: "About"
+title: "Assessment"
-permalink: "/about/"
+permalink: "/assessment/"
 layout: page
 ---

-## Installation
+## Test

 Just fork the repo and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.